kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Quests Unrestricted.md

   - If not, just continue onward
 - [Save Teleport](<../Techniques/Save Teleporting>) to Lurze Kesh and talk to him: 1,1,1,3,2
   - ***Finishes "Unfinished Business"***
+- **Hard Save in New Slot (Slot 11)**
-- Exit to the Sith Academy Entrance
+- Exit to the Sith Academy Entrance as Canderous
-- Activate Solo Mode and swap to Juhani to open the door to Dreshdae
+- Activate Solo Mode and as Canderous, click the utility droid to the left of the ramp down
 - Swap to MC and [Save Teleport](<../Techniques/Save Teleporting>) to the academy entrance
-- Talk to Sith Guard: 2
+- After the screen flashes black (when Canderous reaches the droid), talk to Sith Guard: 2
   - ***Begins "Enter the Sith Academy"***
-- [Save Teleport](<../Techniques/Save Teleporting>) back towards Dreshdae, then swap to Juhani and enter Dreshdae
+- [Coordinate Warp](<../Major Glitches/Hotshot#coordinate-warping>) to Ahto West via [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) using Slot 7
+  - Canderous's position by the droid puts him inside the Ahto West prison
+- Talk to Shaelas: 2,1spam
+  - ***Finishes "Missing Selkath"***
+- Talk to Nilko Bwaas: 2,1spam
+  - ***Finishes "Republic Hiring Mercenaries"***
+- Swap to Canderous and talk to Sunry: 1,1,1,4
+  - ***Begins "Sunry's Story"***
+- Swap to MC and talk to the Selkath Warden to complete Sunry's Trial: 4,1 ...
+1
+  - ***Finishes "Sunry Murder Trial"***
+  - ***Finishes "Elora, Sunry's Wife", "Gluupor, the Rodian", "Firith Me, the Pazaak Player", "Ignus, the Hotel Owner", and "Sunry's Story"***
+- [Neo Hotshot](<../Major Glitches/Hotshot#neo-hotshots>) to Dreshdae using Slot 11
+- *Party: Remove Canderous, Add Carth and Juhani*
-- As Juhani, talk to Mika Dorin
+- Talk to Mika Dorin
   - Don't need to buy anything
   - ***Finishes "Premium Merchant"***
-- Swap to MC and talk to Yuthura: 3,5,2,3,1,1
+- Talk to Yuthura: 3,5,2,3,1,1
   - ***Finishes "Enter the Sith Academy"***

 ### Sith Academy